 - What Is Your #1 Pre-Workout Drink?

 b).
-Case study headlines: If you offer a specialized service, the best route for attracting new clients is consistently publishing case studies or videos showing exactly what you did, and the results you got.
+Case study headlines: If you offer a specialized service, the best route for attracting new clients is consistently publishing case studies or videos showing exactly what you did and the results that you got.